 - Obviously you cannot speed this process up by using the Tip above even if you do have Vista/7 – because you won’t know which specific folder to browse to – just let it search all removable media and it should get there in the end.

-Do The Driver Packs Include ALL Drivers?
+Do The Packs Include ALL Drivers?

-There is no way to include every single driver for every type of device ever produced but we have never found a standard device that the Driver Packs did not have the correct driver for.
+There is no way to include every single driver for every type of device ever produced but we have never found a standard device that the Packs did not have the correct software for.
 Standard devices include wireless and wired network adapters, sound and graphics cards, chipsets, cardreaders, mass storage, touchpads, modems etc.

-So if you have a cheap generic Chinese ‘no brand’ webcam you may be out of luck but it would still be well worth giving driver packs a try – even the most obscure devices often use standard internal parts and therefore also use standard or popular drivers.
+So if you have a cheap generic Chinese ‘no brand’ webcam you may be out of luck but it would still be well worth giving packs a try – even the most obscure devices often use standard internal parts and therefore also use standard or popular drivers.

 Finally, a big thanks to all at DriverPacks for taking the time to build and update these packs!